 If a telephone service provider sells or transfers its customer base to another company, FCC rules say:

 - The acquiring company must provide customers 30 days' advance notice of the transfer, including rate and service information.

 - Customers may opt to stay with the acquiring company or choose another company.

-If a wireless provider discontinues or reduces your service without cause or notice, leaving you without alternative telephone service, you can file a complaint with the FCC.
+The FCC's discontinuance rules generally do not apply to wireless services, but if a wireless provider discontinues, reduces, or impairs your service without cause or notice, leaving you without alternative telephone service, you can file a complaint with the FCC.